choderalab/missense-kinase-toolkit/docs/getting_started.rst

     source VE/bin/activate
     python3 -m pip install -e '.[dev,test]'

-Alternatively, since we have used `poetry` as our default package manager for this project.
-Once you have cloned the repository and have either installed `poetry` locally or in your environment of interest, you can install the package by running the following command in the root directory of the sub-package repository using the provided `poetry.lock` file and the following command
+Alternatively, since we have used :code:`poetry` as our default package manager for this project.
+Once you have cloned the repository and have either installed `poetry` locally or in your environment of interest, you can install the package by running the following command in the root directory of the sub-package repository using the provided :code:`poetry.lock` file and the following command

 .. code-block:: bash